-The Immunize Kansas Coalition (IKC) is a group of Kansas healthcare providers, health departments, researchers, educators, healthcare payers, associations, nonprofits, vaccine producers, school nurses, pharmacists, parents, grandparents and more working together to improve vaccine rates and protect Kansans against vaccine-preventable diseases.
+The Immunize Kansas Coalition (IKC) is a group of Kansas providers, health department officials, researchers, educators, healthcare payers, associations, nonprofits, vaccine producers, school nurses, pharmacists, parents, grandparents and more working together to improve vaccine rates and protect Kansans against vaccine-preventable diseases.

-MOST Kansans believe vaccines are important, but a very small, vocal minority of adults want childhood vaccination to be optional.
+MOST Kansans believe vaccines are important,

+but a very small, vocal minority of adults want childhood vaccination to be optional.
 IKC believes this would be as dangerous as allowing people to treat traffic signals as optional.